Home

 Maximum size: 12 mm shell length (Severns, 2011).

-Identification: This species usually has a beige-white shell with two spiral black or brown lines (although the lines may be absent in some).
-It is more slender than the shells of Bullina lineata.
-(Note 1)
+Identification: This species has a beige-white shell with one or two spiral black or brown lines (the apical often divided).
+The shell is more slender than the shell of Bullina lineata.
+The animal is cream densely flecked with opaque white.

-Natural history: Bullina vitrea is a rare species known from only a few animals found in sand at depths of 1 m (3 ft) (Kay, 1979).
-Shells have been dredged to depths of 70 m (230 ft) (Severns, 2011).
+Natural history: Bullina vitrea is a rare species known from only a few animals found in sand at depths of < 1 m (< 3 ft) (Kay, 1979).
+However, shells have been dredged to depths of 70 m (230 ft) (Severns, 2011).
+The live animal was found in a shallow tide pool, at night.

-Distribution: Oahu: widely distributed in the western & central Pacific.
+Distribution: Oahu and Kauai: widely distributed in the western & central Pacific.

 Taxonomic notes: It was first reported from Hawaii in Pease, 1860.